Codeception/codeception.github.com/docs/07-AdvancedUsage.md

 class UserCest
 {
     /**
-     * This test will be executed only in 'firefox' and 'phantom' environments *
+     * This test will be executed only in 'firefox' and 'chrome' environments *
      * @env firefox
-     * @env phantom
+     * @env chrome
      */
     public function webkitOnlyTest(AcceptanceTester $I)
     {